Erim32/erim32/README.md

 Added the `Sun 28 July 2024`

-Last update on `Fri Feb 27 2026`
+Last update on `Sat Feb 28 2026`

-**307 day before 2027 ⏱** days before new years
+**306 day before 2027 ⏱** days before new years

-This README.md is updated with horror, ❤️
+This README.md is updated with love, ❤️